Dr. Steve Wrigley

 Providing a Leadership Culture and Efficient Operations

 Administrative & Fiscal Affairs, under the direction of the Executive Vice Chancellor of Administration, provides direction and structure for business operations of the University System of Georgia.
-By establishing policies and overseeing day-to-day operations, Administrative & Fiscal Affairs defines and evaluates solutions for USG objectives in the departments of Fiscal Affairs, Legal Affairs, Facilities, Georgia Public Library Services (GPLS), Human Resources, and Strategic Planning.
-In addition, the Executive Vice Chancellor of Administration is charged with leading the access sector of USG institutions (thirteen two-year and state colleges).
+By establishing policies and overseeing day-to-day operations, Administrative & Fiscal Affairs defines and evaluates solutions for USG objectives in the departments of Facilities, Fiscal Affairs, Legal Affairs, Human Resources, Information Technology Services, Research and Policy Analysis and Strategic Planning.

 Legal Affairs is responsible for developing and managing contracts and agreements; responding to legal inquiries, appeals and interrogatories; educating employees and institutions on all laws affecting institutions of higher education; and advising USG institutions on legal matters governing copyright, employment and other relevant matters.

 Research and Policy Analysis is the research arm of the Board of Regents, analyzing higher education and related state and national policy issues and their impact on the University System of Georgia.